-The course offerings in Greek are designed to provide a reading knowledge of the Old Testament and the Greek New Testament and to afford practice in the skills essential to scholarly interpretation.
+The course offerings in Greek and Hebrew are designed to provide a reading knowledge of the Old Testament and the Greek New Testament and to afford practice in the skills essential to scholarly interpretation.
 They are especially appropriate for the ministerial student and others preparing for a church-related vocation.
+Students may select the Biblical Languages major described under the Department of Christianity and Philosophy.